veritrans/veritrans-java/docs/index.md

 # Usage

 ## VtGatewayConfig
-VtGatewayConfig stores the settings that is needed by the Veritrans-Java Client to properly accessing the Payment API.
+VtGatewayConfig stores the settings that is needed by the Veritrans-Java Client to properly accessing the Veritrans Payment API.
 See [VtGatewayConfig Javadoc](javadoc/id/co/veritrans/mdk/VtGatewayConfig.html).

 ### Server & Client Key